ExpediaGroup/apiary-lifecycle/README.md

 Includes support for deploying Beekeeper on ECS and Kubernetes.
 Also includes deployment scripts for a Lambda which notifies Slack when Beekeeper's dead letter queue receives a message (this module is not required to run Beekeeper).

 ## Dependencies
-If the chosen `db_password_strategy` is `aws-secrets-manager`, this terraform module will not create the database password automatically.
-The secret will need to be created in Secrets Manager separately with the specified `db_password_key`.
+A database password is defined in `aws-secrets-manager`.
+The terraform module will use that password for the database (see property `k8s_db_password_secret `).

 ## Providers